beccaelenzil/mastermind-backend/README.md

 ## Running the Server Locally [source](https://github.com/AdaGold/retro-video-store/blob/master/ada-project-docs/setup.md)

-1. Fork (optional) and this repo.
+1. Fork (optional) and clone this repo.
 If you choose to fork the repo, make sure to include all branches.
     - Navigate to the repo on your computer
 1. Checkout the `local` branch.
 1. Create and activate a virtual environment
-    -

     ```bash
     $ python3 -m venv venv
     $ source venv/bin/activate